Getting ready to leave university?

-We've loved having you here and will be sad to see you leave.
-We hope the memories you've made and experiences you've had at Worcester will stay with you for a lifetime.
-You will always be part of #TeamWorc!
+We've loved having you at Worcester and hope the memories you've made and experiences you've had will stay with you for a lifetime.

 Checklist